Brian-Magnuson/niter/README.md

 make
 ```

 This project uses Catch2 for unit testing.
-To build run the tests, run:
+To build and run the tests, run:
 ```sh
 make test
 ```